AI in Marketing Automation

 AI-Powered Content Generation (Email and Messaging)

-AI helps marketers in generating optimized content like subject lines, message body and call to actions.
+AI helps marketers in generating optimised content like subject lines, message body and calls to action.
 This reduces manual writing efforts while improving message quality.

 AI-Powered CDP (Composable CDP)